Streams API concepts

 You can make use of writable streams using the

-The Streams API makes it possible to pipe streams into one another (or at least it will do when browsers implement the relevant functionality) using a structure called a pipe chain.
-There are two methods available in the spec to facilitate this:
+The Streams API makes it possible to pipe streams into one another using a structure called a pipe chain.
+There are two methods that facilitate this:

 ReadableStream.pipeTo()— pipes to a writable stream that acts as the end point of the pipe chain.